kobs0N/kobs0N/README.md

 Our unwavering determination drives us to excel at identifying and eradicating vulnerabilities, empowering you to confront and conquer every threat head-on.

-👉 Let's stand together to bolster digital security and make the internet a fortress for all. ✔️
+👉 Let's work together to bolster digital security and make the internet a fortress for all. ✔️

 👇 Join us in our journey to fortify the digital realm. 🕵